rclone/rclone/docs/content/azureblob.md

 This is the most straight forward and least flexible way.
 Just fill in the `account` and `key` lines and leave the rest blank.

-#### Connection string

-This supports all the possible connection string variants.
-Leave `account`, `key` and `sas_url` blank and put the connection string into the `connection_string` configuration parameter.

-Use this method if using an account level SAS; the Azure Portal shows connection strings you can cut and paste.

 #### SAS URL

-This only for a container level SAS URL - it does not work with an account level SAS URL.
-For account level SAS use the connection string method.
+This can be an account level SAS URL or container level SAS URL

-To use it leave `account`, `key` and `connection_string` blank and fill in `sas_url`.
+To use it leave `account`, `key`  blank and fill in `sas_url`.

+Account level SAS URL or container level SAS URL can be obtained from Azure portal or Azure Storage Explorer.
 To get a container level SAS URL right click on a container in the Azure Blob explorer in the Azure portal.

-You will only be able to use the container specified in the SAS URL with rclone, eg
+If You use container level SAS URL, rclone operations are permitted only on particular container, eg

     rclone ls azureblob:container